ishapandya126/Course/Project/BOT.md

 ### Screencast

-Create a screencast of your bot performing your three use cases.
+Create a screencast of your bot performing your three primary use cases.
 Demonstrate your selenium tests being executed.

 ## Deliverables